Pathogenic-cmd/telco-churn-analysis/README.md

 # 📉 Customer Churn Analysis & Prediction

-A complete data-driven project to analyze, predict, and visualize customer churn using machine learning and Power BI.
+A complete data-driven project to analyze, predict, and visualize customer churn using machine learning models and Power BI.

 ---